 We aim to conduct relevant and rigorous implementation research.

 Building implementation capacity

 We aim to build implementation capacity in community and service settings.

 We aim to develop skills and competencies of professionals working to support implementation efforts.

-Allison Metz is a developmental psychologist, director of the National Implementation Research Network (NIRN), senior research scientist, and implementation division lead at FPG, research professor at the School of Social Work, and adjunct professor at the Gillings School of Global Public Health at UNC.
-Allison specializes in the implementation, mainstreaming, and scaling of evidence to achieve social impact for children and families in a range of human service and education areas, with an emphasis on child welfare and early childhood service contexts.
+Allison Metz is a fellow of the UNC Frank Porter Graham Child Development Institute, as well as a developmental psychologist, professor of practice and director of implementation practice and adjunct professor at the Gillings School of Global Public Health at UNC.
+She specializes in the implementation, mainstreaming, and scaling of evidence to achieve social impact for children and families in a range of human service and education areas, with an emphasis on child welfare and early childhood service contexts.